 How Counselling/Psychotherapy Can Help You

-You may be seeking counselling due to times of distress, anxiety, depression, or wondering if you`ll ever get over a loss.
+You may be seeking counselling due to times of distress, anxiety, depression, or wondering if you will ever get over a loss.
 You may be seeking help with your anger or you may feel like past events are affecting how you cope with life today.
 Counselling can help you to explore these feelings and experiences and help you to have a greater understanding of yourself.
 Counselling can help to reshape your life.

 Whatever the presenting issue is, I am here to listen and to help you move forward towards a more positive future.